Gifting is Not a Perk. It’s a strategy.

 Why Tangible Recognition Drives Behavior Change

-Gifting aligns with all three.
+Gifting incorporates all three.

 When an employee receives a gift: